Vera Klute: Collections

+Klute's portrait of Sr Stanislaus Kennedy was added to the National Portrait Collection in the National Gallery of Ireland (NGI) in 2014.
+She was also commissioned by the National Gallery to create a bust of Garry Hynes.
+A self-portrait of Klute was selected for inclusion in the National Self-portrait Collection of Ireland, and she won the Hennessy Portrait Prize at the NGI in 2015.
 Klute was commissioned by the Royal Irish Academy in 2017 to create a set of four portraits for their Women on Walls initiative.
 The portraits were of Françoise Henry, Sheila Tinney, Phyllis Clinch and Eleanor Knott.
 In 2018, she was elected an Associate Member of the RHA.
+In 2018 Klute's bust of Irish architect and designer Eileen Gray was unveiled in Roquebrune Cap Martin.
 In January 2019, Klute's sculpture of Luke Kelly was unveiled on Sheriff Street, Dublin having won the commission for work under a competition established the then Lord Mayor of Dublin, Christy Burke.